Chris Jones (defensive tackle, born 1994): 2018

 During Week 5 against the Jacksonville Jaguars, Jones returned an interception 20 yards for a touchdown in the 30–14 victory.
 Later in the same game, he was ejected for punching Andrew Norwell in his right thigh after an extra point attempt.
 Jones has recorded a sack in all games from Week 5 to Week 16, setting an NFL record of 11 consecutive games with a sack.
 Jones broke the NFL record held previously by Simon Fletcher who recorded a sack from Week 11 of 1992 to Week 3 of the 1993 season.
 Jones was named AFC Defensive Player of the Month for November.
 He finished the season third in the league with 15.5 sacks, which led the Chiefs, along with 40 combined tackles, five passes defensed, two forced fumbles, and an interception.
 He was named second-team All-Pro for his performance in 2018.
 He was ranked 36th by his fellow players on the NFL Top 100 Players of 2019.

 2019

 In Week 10 against the Tennessee Titans, Jones recorded two sacks on Ryan Tannehill, one of which was a strip sack recovered by teammate Tanoh Kpassagnon, in the 35–32 loss.
 Jones was named to his first Pro Bowl.
 Overall, Jones finished the 2019 season with 36 total tackles, nine sacks, one forced fumble, one fumble recovery, and four passes defensed.
 Jones helped the Chiefs reach Super Bowl LIV.
-Jones recorded only one tackle, but forced the game’s first turnover and broke up two passes from Jimmy Garoppolo.
+Jones recorded only one tackle, but forced the game’s first turnover and broke up three passes from Jimmy Garoppolo.
 The Chiefs defeated the San Francisco 49ers 31–20.
 He was ranked 52nd by his fellow players on the NFL Top 100 Players of 2020.